matwilso/reinforce/numpy/rl/README.md

 ## REINFORCE

 Thtse train pretty quick.
-The variance is pretty high though, so they waver up and down around the max.
+The variance is moderately high though, so you will see a bit of wavering.

 ```
-./reinforce.py --env_id LunarLander-v2
+./reinforce.py --env_id LunarLander-v2 # default
 ```
 to view
 ```